Apparent inconsistency between Streda formula and Hall conductivity in reentrant integer quantum anomalous Hall effect in twisted MoTe$_2$: Mismatch between Streda and transport

-We will return to the RIQAH1 state, but first we comment on the effect of short-range disorder on the WC phase.
-Such disorder may lower the energy of the WC by slightly distorting the WC lattice position towards attractive impurities or away from repulsive impurities, which enhances the stability of WC + IQAH liquid mixture~\cite{joy_disorder-induced_2025,Xiang:2025,li_observation_2010}.
+We now comment on the effect of short-range disorder on the WC phase.
+Such disorder may lower the energy of the WC by slightly distorting the WC lattice position toward attractive impurities or away from repulsive impurities, which enhances the stability of WC + IQAH liquid mixture~\cite{joy_disorder-induced_2025,Xiang:2025,li_observation_2010}.
 If this is the case for tMoTe$_2$ then we predict that: 1) making cleaner samples with fewer short-range impurities, 2) lowering the carrier density by lowering the twist angle, or 3) enhancing long-range disorder such as twist-angle disorder may all cause the RIQAH to disappear, just as the elimination of short-range disorder causes the disappearance of the RIQH state in the GaAs LLL~\cite{li_observation_2010}.
+Indeed, a similar RIQAH state was seen prior~\cite{Xiadong}.
 We also note that if short-range disorder plays a role in the emergence of this RIQAH state it may complicate claims of anyon SC by introducing a few intermediate phase transitions that are not experimentally observed, as discussed in \cite{Shi:2025, Nosov:2025}.
 On the other hand, long-range disorder, such as twist-angle disorder and Coulomb disorder, also plays a role in localization and generating a finite plateau width \cite{Kazarinov:1982,Trugman:1983,Prange:1982,Joynt:1984, yi-thomas_integer_2025, Shi:2025, Nosov:2025}.

+Having discussed the possible applicability of a LL bubble or WC picture to the situation where the ``Streda'' slope does not match the Hall conductivity as measured by transport, here we give some discussion of alternative explanations for different ``Streda'' slopes.
+We show that our proposed interpretation of short-range-disorder-enhanced Wigner crystal localization has an advantage over the alternative explanations.

+First, we comment on the possibility of a stripe phase.
+In a conventional stripe state, transport is metallic along the stripe direction (giving a $\rho_{xx}$ peak) but less conducting perpendicular to it (giving a $\rho_{xx}$ minimum).
+Tracking this $\rho_{xx}$ minimum versus $B$ and $n$ can therefore produce a slope resembling that of a ``Streda'' slope.
+However, this signal depends on the measurement axis being perpendicular to the stripe direction, which can be checked by rotating the current path and testing for resistivity anisotropy.
+Moreover, the stripe phase is a metallic, compressible nematic with classical Hall conductivity $\sigma_{xy} = \nu e^2/h$ linear in the filling factor.
+If $\nu$ is noninteger, $\sigma_{xy}$ is not quantized, in sharp contrast with the integer-quantized Hall plateau observed in the RIQAH1 data.